I'm a member

 Vertebral/Sacral Body Metastasis

-Metastatic malignant disease involving the spine generally involves the vertebral bodies, with pain being the most frequent complaint.
+Metastatic malignant disease involving the spine generally involves the vertebrae/sacrum, with pain being the most frequent complaint.
 While radiation and chemotherapy are frequently effective in reducing tumor burden and associated symptoms, pain relief may be delayed days to weeks, depending on tumor response.
-Further, these approaches rely on bone remodeling to regain vertebral body strength, which may necessitate supportive bracing to minimize the risk of vertebral body collapse during healing.
+Further, these approaches rely on bone remodeling to regain strength in the vertebrae/sacrum, which may necessitate supportive bracing to minimize the risk of vertebral/sacral collapse during healing.

 Percutaneous Kyphoplasty is addressed in a separate policy.

 POLICYPercutaneous vertebroplasty may be considered medically necessary for the treatment of symptomatic osteoporotic vertebral fractures that have failed to respond to conservative treatment (e.g., analgesics, physical therapy and rest) for at least 6 weeks.

 Percutaneous vertebroplasty may be considered medically necessary for the treatment of severe pain due to osteolytic lesions of the spine related to multiple myeloma or metastatic malignancies.

 Percutaneous vertebroplasty is considered investigational for all other indications, including use in acute vertebral fractures due to osteoporosis or trauma.

 Percutaneous sacroplasty is considered investigational for all indications, including use in sacral insufficiency fractures due to osteoporosis and spinal lesions due to metastatic malignancies or multiple myeloma.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.